-LABBB offers a variety of after school, evening, weekend, and overnight activities throughout the year.
+Labbb offers a variety of after school, evening, weekend, and overnight activities throughout the year.
 The mission of LABBB's Recreation Program is to provide students with a wide variety of events where they can build and extend friendships outside of the school environment, as well as experience many of the recreational activities available within the community.

-Recreational opportunities have been offered after school, evenings, weekends, and extended overnight trips.
+Recreational opportunities that have been offered after school, evenings, weekends, and extended overnight trips.

-Examples of recreation activities:
+Examples of these activities.